-You see, God knows that if we will allow His Spirit to fill us in the ways and the places of our life that need it most we will surely change.
+You see, God knows that if we will allow His Holy Spirit to fill us in the ways and the places of our life that need it most we will surely change.
 And then the people who live differently than us or simply live in lifestyles or places that are beyond Reunion Church, can now be loved and they too can change to become what Christ wants them to become.
 Again this is not merely another church formula or experience; but it is the opportunity to start the journey to becoming what we all know we should become.
 Real power to become the sons and daughters of God!
-It is part of the actual destiny that God has for us - to be His witnesses and to finally finish and complete in us all that we have dreamed and hoped for.
-What we are describing isn't merely about rushing wind, cloven tongues of fire, or unknown languages - it is about us saying yes to the promise of His Spirit and yes to the power of His Spirit in us.
-We have to step forward and begin the journey... by saying to Him, "Come Lord Jesus" and then calling out to Him "Holy Spirit rain down... rain down on me."
+It is part of the actual destiny and cause that God has for us - to be His witnesses and to finally finish and complete in us all that we have dreamed and hoped for.
+What we are describing isn't merely about rushing wind, cloven tongues of fire, or unknown languages - it is about us saying yes to the promise of His Spirit, and yes to the power of His Spirit in us.
+We have to step forward and begin the journey...

 God is always moving us into circumstances where faith is possible.
 That is what Reunion beyond Reunion - Love beyond Love is all about.
 God has clarified His calling and made specific His plans for us.
 Now we must be either faithful or faithless to His call.
 Like me, I know that you want to be faithful.
 I want to have great faith to finish what God has divinely started in me.
 I invite you not just to follow me - but rather I invite you to join and walk with me.
 I invite you to a journey to seek God and those things that we do not know.
 I invite you to find with me a love beyond love.